JackMaguire/HBondMachineLearning/S_S_hbond/LOG.md

 ## Changes:

+- Run "B" uses class weights {0:1, 1:10} while run "A" still uses {0:1, 1:100}

--At some point in Andrew Ng's youtube videos, he mentions that input parameters should be scaled to be roughly in the range of -1 < x < 1 with a mean of roughly 0.
+- At some point in Andrew Ng's youtube videos, he mentions that input parameters should be scaled to be roughly in the range of -1 < x < 1 with a mean of roughly 0.
 I found the min and max values for each column and